Quickly calculate the displacement of an engine or cylinder using bore, stroke, and cylinder count — essential for engine performance analysis.

 Piston displacement, also called engine displacement or swept volume, is the total volume of all the cylinders in an internal combustion engine.
 It's a key measurement of engine size and potential power output.

 Displacement is typically measured in cubic centimeters (cc) or liters (L) for metric units, or cubic inches (ci) for imperial units.
+To understand the forces at play within these cylinders, you might also explore how centrifugal force affects rotating components.

 While displacement is important, engine performance also depends on: